m7a/jmbb/README.md

 These alternatives do not advertise compression as strongly as JMBB does which can cost you more money in case cloud storage is involved.
-In other use cases, however, they might even be better than JMBB for the task!
+In other use cases, however, they might even be better than JMBB for the task.
+For instance, in case you are backing up large files, due to the file size limitations of JMBB and due to its inability to efficiently process small changes within large files, it may be advisable to run either `borgbackup` or `restic` for backing up virtual machine disk images.

 Advanced Usage
 ==============

 Creating and updating a backup with JMBB is simple enough.
 However, JMBB was also designed to be used for complex backup strategies.
 As an example, this section describes how to setup a backup strategy similar to JMBB's author's.

+## Integration into a Backup strategy

 My backup consists of multiple layers: A quick incremental backup to another internal HDD is created on every shutdown.
 Its main purpose is to record